September 2024

 Engineers explain why Peru faces so many culvert replacement issues

 Peru – September 23, 2024, Culvert replacement priorities dominated the Peru Town Board’s Monday, September 23, 2024, Regular Peru Town Board Meeting.
-Engineering Ventures representatives Peter Gibbs and Marc Nummelin explained why exiting culverts failed and the challenges in replacing them.
+Engineering Ventures representatives Peter Gibbs and Mark DeCrescente explained why exiting culverts failed and the challenges in replacing them.
 Peru Highway Superintendent Michael Farrell recently evaluated/scored ten culverts to determine the replacement order.
 He did not score the closed Telegraph Road culvert.
 The need to replace it ASAP is self-evident.

 FEMA monies installed most, if not all, the culverts needing replacement following severe floods in 1996 & 1999.
 Since then, regulations have changed, and technology has improved.
 Gibbs and Nummelin cited undersized culverts and changing weather patterns as the primary reasons for the ongoing problems.
 Undersized culverts result in faster water flow, more silt and sediment, and culvert deterioration, including the fill above and below a culvert.
 In many cases, fast-flowing waters wore the galvanization off the culverts.
 Changing weather patterns also resulted in higher-than-expected water levels and faster flows.